 - All OK.

-Additional Information: - Understand and Verify the Customer's Concern: The first part of this step is to obtain as much information as possible from the customer.
+Additional Information: - Understand and Verify the Customer Concern: The first part of this step is to obtain as much information as possible from the customer.
 Are there aftermarket accessories on the vehicle?
 When does the condition occur?
 Where does the condition occur?
 How long does the condition last?
 How often does the condition occur?
 In order to verify the concern, the technician should be familiar with the normal operation of the system and refer

 to the owner or service manual for any information needed.